AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Methodology

+Total delay (925-1925 ms) remains below the 2-second user tolerance threshold~\cite{response_time_allow}, unlikely to raise suspicion.
+Even when delays exceed this threshold (due to network congestion, complex queries, or longer suffixal audio), attacks remain stealthy as users attribute delays to technical issues, tolerate longer waits in distracting environments, or have calibrated delay expectations from experience.

+{\bf Complex interaction patterns.} We identify two representative real-world patterns: (1) Mid-utterance pauses may cause premature VAD triggering and jailbreak audio overlapping with remaining user speech.
+This rarely occurs as modern VAD systems use sliding context windows and silence duration thresholds (e.g., 500 milliseconds) to avoid false triggers~\cite{Semantic_vad, vad_win}.
+When needed, adversaries could add lightweight turn detection~\cite{easy_turn}, which performs both semantic and acoustic analysis for improved accuracy.
+(2) Background audio overlapping with user speech (e.g., in a mall) does not undermine attacks as well: VAD remains effective even at -10 dB Signal-to-Noise-Ratio~\cite{vad_low_snr_1, vad_low_snr_2} by using diverse noisy training datasets, multi-scale temporal modeling, and adaptive thresholding; and universal perturbation training (\Cref{sec:app_universal}) provides user speech robustness.

+{\bf Timing Relationship: Attacker's VAD vs. \smodelnames' Internal Detection.} LALMs detect utterance endpoints to trigger response generation, raising the question: can attackers inject jailbreak audio before LALMs respond?
+We find that: (1) Attackers control VAD timing.
+Real-world LALMs use conservative silence thresholds to avoid premature truncation.
+Attackers can configure comparable or shorter thresholds, ensuring their VAD detects endpoints no later than LALM's detector, enabling timely jailbreak injection.
+(2) Late injection still succeeds.
+Modern LALMs continue ingesting audio after detecting endpoints; detection merely signals the decoder to begin generation.
+When new audio arrives (our jailbreak suffix), the model interrupts or adjusts ongoing generation to process it, supporting barge-in and full-duplex interaction~\cite{easy_turn}.
+Thus, suffixal audio is incorporated even if the generation has started.

-{\bf Knowledge of target \smodelnames.} We consider two levels of knowledge of the target \smodelname: white-box and black-box.
-In the white-box setting, the adversary has complete knowledge of all internal information of the target \smodelname, e.g., architecture, parameters, vocabulary, tokenizer, and generation algorithm.
-It allows the adversary to directly craft jailbreak audios on it.
-However, the adversary cannot predict the generation randomness, which some \smodelnames may deliberately introduce, e.g., by using random, top-k, or top-p sampling~\cite{top_k_top_p}.
-Thus, jailbreak audios are expected to be robust against such randomness.
-In the black-box setting, the adversary knows nothing about the target \smodelname, thus the adversary can craft jailbreak audios on a local white-box \smodelname and then transfers them to the target \smodelname.
-Note that \attackname jailbreaks discrete \smodelnames via transfer attacks no matter whether they are white-box or black-box.
-In \Cref{sec:transfer_exper}, we will demonstrate the transferability capability of \attackname.
+\fu{3)} {\bf Knowledge of target \smodelnames.} We consider both white-box and black-box.
+In white-box setting, the adversary has complete knowledge of all internal information of target \smodelname, e.g., architecture, parameters, vocabulary, tokenizer, and generation algorithm.
+It allows the adversary to directly craft jailbreak audios on it, but cannot predict generation randomness inherent in some \smodelnames, e.g., by using random, top-k, or top-p sampling~\cite{top_k_top_p}.
+Thus, jailbreak audios should be robust against such randomness.
+In black-box setting, the adversary knows nothing about target \smodelname, so we craft transferable jailbreak audios on a local white-box \smodelname.
+Note that \attackname jailbreaks discrete \smodelnames via transfer attacks regardless of whether they are white-box or black-box.
+In \Cref{sec:transfer_exper}, we demonstrate \attackname's transferability capability.